AdobeDocs/aem-forms-automated-conversion-service.en/help/frequently-asked-questions.md

  1. **Can the service convert scanned paper forms and colored forms to adaptive forms?**
-    <p>The service can convert PDF forms to adaptive forms.
+    <p>The service can convert color PDF forms to adaptive forms.
 The service does not support scanned or filled forms.
 For other limitations, see the <a href="known-issues.md">known issues</a> article.</p> <br>

  1. **Can the service convert a scanned form or only image of a form to an adaptive form?**
     <p>The service does not support converting scanned forms or an image of a form to an adaptive out-of-the-box.
 However, you use Adobe Acrobat to convert the image of a form to a PDF Form.
 Then, use the service to convert the PDF Form to an adaptive form.
 Always use a high-quality image of the form for conversion in Acrobat.
 It improves the quality of the conversion.</p> <br>